garyfnbusey/face_blur_app/README.md

 # face_blur_app

+This is intended to be used when creating a LoRa dataset.
+Many users have xperimented with training by censoring faces, and the results were significantly better compared to previous training sessions using uncensored faces.
+This approach effectively eliminated any potential bias related to the faces present in the dataset.
+This technique was already known and applied by some users during the training of other image generation models, and it appears to work well with HunYuan as well.

-Blurs faces in **images or videos**.
+This app automates blurring the faces in **images or videos**.
 Can exclude a face if desired.

 Use GUI to select faces to blur from a directory.
 Adjust blur strength with slider if needed.
 The blurred faces will not overlap the excluded subject (for the most part...)